 Despite the Holocaust's uniqueness and its status as one of the most comprehensively documented events in human history, the memory of this, one of the 20th century's defining events, is increasingly under assault.
 Outright denial may remain a fringe phenomenon, but other less direct forms of distortion have arisen.
-Universalization, depreciation, and moral equivalence often function as not-so-distant-cousins to an anti-Zionism that shows itself to be little more than poorly veiled antisemitism.
+Universalization, distortion, depreciation, and moral equivalence often function as not-so-distant-cousins to an anti-Zionism that shows itself to be little more than poorly veiled antisemitism.
 In a climate of popular ignorance, apathy, and passivity, these trends have combined to create conditions that seem eerily familiar to those who lived in 1930s Europe.

 Shadows of Shoah stands against the resurgence of an ancient hatred.

 In May 2012, Shadows of Shoah was incorporated as a charitable trust.
 The trust objectives are Holocaust and antisemitism education.
 The trust is chaired by Robert Narev, MNZM, a survivor of Theresienstadt.

 Late in 2012, the Raye Freedman Trust agreed to support the construction of the Shadows of Shoah Exhibition.
 Work began immediately on construction of this highly innovative exhibition.

 On 25 January 2013, the Prime Minister of NZ, Rt Hon John Key, launched the Shadows of Shoah Exhibition.
 The opening was held at an event associated with United Nations International Holocaust Remembrance Day.

 The Shadows of Shoah Exhibition is now available for bookings by museums, galleries, cultural centres, universities and other venues.
 Enquiries are welcomed.